 Internships at the Embassy

-Internships are paid and for the duration of 2-3 months.
-Please note that the Embassy cannot offer internships during the summer months of July and August.
+Internships are paid and for the duration of two months.
+The Embassy cannot offer internships during the summer months of July and August.

 There are open spots for interns in the

 Requirements to meet the criteria of an intern:

 - Austrian citizenship

 - Active enrollment at an accredited university or recent completion of studies

 - Valid national insurance (accident insurance will be concluded by the employer)